digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 need to know beforehand if you are not using the generic ``XBeeDevice`` object.

 However, the API performs this operation to ensure that the class you instantiated is the correct one.
-So, if you instantiated a ZigBee device and the ``open()`` process realizes that the physical device is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating the device mismatch.
+So, if you instantiated a Zigbee device and the ``open()`` process realizes that the physical device is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating the device mismatch.